Ford Edge Insurance Rates

 Rates are averaged for all Ford Edge models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Right Ford Edge Insurance
+How to Find Cheap Ford Edge Insurance

-- Increasing comprehensive and collision deductibles could save as much as $500 each year
+- Increasing policy deductibles can save around $500 each year

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to an insurance policy from different Ford Edge car insurance companies.
 The best way to find out what you might pay is by taking advantage of our free online tool below.